acdnit/schedule-poc-xamarin/README.md

 # schedule-poc-xamarin
-Power outage calendar of Can Tho city
+A schedule for Power outage calendar of Can Tho city